Home

 First, do your homework.
 Don’t think that just because you provide a magazine picture any baker can replicate it.
 Ask for a portfolio and references, and if you’re trying to save money by hiring someone less expensive, don’t expect the moon.
 The old adage “you get what you pay for” is often very true.

 Second, do NOT pick up or have your cake delivered an hour before the ceremony - or worse yet, have it delivered straight to the reception hall sight unseen.
-Have a trusted friend or relative inspect the cake before the baker leaves, and if possible, give yourself time for a Plan B if the unthinkable happens and your cake is a first-order Wreck.
-An extra hour or two might allow you to hide the wreckiness under fresh flowers, or even purchase an off-the-shelf replacement, if it comes to that.
+Have a trusted friend or relative inspect the cake before the baker leaves, and if possible, give yourself time for a Plan B if the unthinkable happens and your cake is a first order Wreck.
+An extra hour or two might allow you to hide the wreckiness under fresh flowers, or even purchase an off the shelf replacement, if it comes to that.